Claudio Abbado: Conducting career

-In 1969, Abbado became principal conductor at La Scala.
+In 1969, Abbado became the principal conductor at La Scala.
 Subsequently, he became the company's music director in 1972.
 He took the title of joint artistic director, along with Giorgio Strehler and Carlo Maria Badini, in 1976.
 During his tenure, he extended the opera season to four months, and focused on giving inexpensive performances for the working class and students.
-In addition to the standard opera repertoire, he presented contemporary operas, including works of Luigi Dallapiccola and of Luigi Nono, in particular the world premiere of Nono's Al gran sole carico d'amore.
+In addition to the standard opera repertoire, he presented contemporary operas, including works of Luigi Dallapiccola and of Luigi Nono, in particular, the world premiere of Nono's Al gran sole carico d'amore.
 In 1976, he brought the La Scala company to the US for its American debut in Washington, D.C. for the American Bicentennial.
 In 1982, he founded the Filarmonica della Scala for the performance of orchestral repertoire by the house orchestra in concert.
 Abbado remained affiliated with La Scala until 1986.

 On 7 October 1968, Abbado made his debut with the Metropolitan Opera with Don Carlo.
 He began to work more extensively with the Vienna Philharmonic (VPO) after 1971, which included two engagements as conductor of the orchestra's New Year's Day concert, in 1988 and 1991.
 He was a recipient of both the Philharmonic Ring and the Golden Nicolai Medal from the Vienna Philharmonic.

 He served as Principal Guest Conductor of the London Symphony Orchestra (LSO) from 1975 to 1979 and became its Principal Conductor in 1979, a post he held until 1987.
 (He was also the LSO's Music Director from 1984 until the end of his principal conductor tenure.)
 From 1982 to 1985, he was principal guest conductor of the Chicago Symphony Orchestra (CSO).
-In 1986, Abbado became the Generalmusikdirector (GMD) of the city of Vienna, and in parallel, was music director of the Vienna State Opera from 1986 to 1991.
+In 1986, Abbado became the Generalmusikdirektor (GMD) of the city of Vienna, and in parallel, was music director of the Vienna State Opera from 1986 to 1991.
 During his tenure as GMD in Vienna, in 1988, he founded the music festival Wien Modern.
 There he backed numerous contemporary composers including György Ligeti, Pierre Boulez, and Luigi Nono.